-These services may take many forms depending on the needs of the permanent family following finalization.
-Families may access these services directly from the SWAN Prime Contractor or the county.
+These services may take many forms depending on the needs of the permanent family.
+Families may access these services directly from the SWAN Prime Contractor.
 Because these services are family driven, funding for services is not allocated to county agencies through SWAN, nor are services provided deducted from county allocations.
 These services are described in OCYF Bulletin #3350-03-01 on page 26.

 Available services are limited to the annual allocated funding amount.
 Once the funding amount is expended, no additional services will be accepted until the following state fiscal year.
 SWAN is not intended to be the sole provider of post-permanency or post-adoption services, but rather another option by which families could find such services.

-Advocate for Post-Permanency Services
+Advocate